 Applicants are required to review the following requirements for Admission.

 Students must complete courses in biology, physics, inorganic chemistry, organic chemistry, English, and demonstrate the ability to master the subject matter of those courses.
 The student’s grade point average (GPA) in required courses weighs heavily in the admissions consideration.
 Applicants are required to take the Medical College Admissions Test (MCAT).
 In addition to demonstrated knowledge, acceptance is also based on the interview process.
-The applicant’s ability to demonstrate a history of compassion, empathy, dedication and interest in patient care, an orientation to a rural or primary care medicine, and/or to research is considered in the admissions process.
+The college uses a mission driven admissions process; therefore, the applicant’s ability to demonstrate a history of compassion, empathy, dedication and interest in patient care, an orientation to a rural or primary care medicine, and/or to research is considered in the admissions process.
 Other qualities that reflect the student’s ability to adapt to a rigorous academic environment and to a future as a professional provide an advantage in the application process.

-Applicants for admission must meet the following requirements prior to matriculation.
+Applicants for admission must meet the following requirements to be considered for an interview:

 1. Degree Requirements